Internet Safety Wisdom

 |Help your friends by|

 sharing this information.

-Webroot is available for PC and Mac!
-SAFESURF SPECIAL 50% OFF!
+ZoneAlarm is available for PC and Mac!
+SAFESURF SPECIAL!

 Digital Age Safe Parenting

 While so much new technology is geared towards making your life easier, it seems like it has never been harder to keep up with all the gadgets and gizmos.
 Chances are, last time you tried to figure out a new function on your phone it was your child who showed you how.|

 But seeking out your child every time you need to open a text message is not only inconvenient, it’s also dangerous.
 There is a gap between their understanding of technology and yours that can be exploited by predators.
 Convicted sexual predators roam the most popular websites for kids, and X-rated images are only a click away.

 It’s more important than ever to keep up with the latest technology.
 With proper knowledge, you can monitor your child’s use of new devices and teach him or her to how to operate them safely.

 The four main areas of safety for parents of the Digital Age are:|